ilayigreenberg/n8n-ftp-automation-pipeline/README.md

 # Multi-Container Local n8n Automation & FTP Data Pipeline

-An end-to-end local microservice and automation pipeline # built as part of a DevOps & Automation assignment.
+An end-to-end local microservice and automation pipeline.

 The pipeline ingests food and location search parameters via a public webhook endpoint (exposed through ngrok), fetches real-time restaurant data using SerpApi, cleanses and normalizes the JSON payload using custom JavaScript logic, and automatically provisions a structured JSON file onto an isolated local FTP server.